 3. Go to the Theatre

 Chicago is home to many regional theatres, small black box spaces, and Broadway Tour houses.
+As such, there will be plenty of great theatrical performances to see throughout the month of June.

 Check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the downtown Loop.